ARPA-E: Fourth funding opportunity

 ARPA-E's fourth round of funding was announced on April 20, 2011 and awarded projects in five technology areas: Plants Engineered To Replace Oil (PETRO), High Energy Advanced Thermal Storage (HEATS), Rare Earth Alternatives in Critical Technologies (REACT), Green Electricity Network Integration (GENI), and Solar Agile Delivery of Electrical Power Technology (Solar ADEPT).
 PETRO focused on projects that had systems to create biofuels from domestic sources such as tobacco and pine trees for half their current cost.
 REACT funded early-stage technology alternatives that reduced or eliminated the dependence on rare earth materials by developing substitutes in two key areas: electric vehicle motors and wind generators.
 HEATS funded projects that promoted advancement in thermal energy storage technology.
 GENI focused on funding software and hardware that could reliably control the grid network.
 Solar ADEPT accepted projects that integrated power electronics into solar panels and solar farms to extract and deliver energy more efficiently.

 The Awardees for the fourth funding opportunity were announced on September 29, 2011.
 The 60 projects received $156 million from the ARPA-E Fiscal Year 2011 budget.
 Examples of the awarded projects included a project that increases the production of turpentine, a natural liquid biofuel (PETRO); a project entitled "Manganese-Based Permanent Magnet," that reduces the cost of wind turbines and electric vehicles by developing a replacement for rare earth magnets based on an innovative composite using manganese materia (REACT); a project entitled "HybriSol," that develops a heat battery to store energy from the sun (HEATS); a project that develops a new system that allows real-time, automated control over the transmission lines that make up the electric power grid (GENI); and a project that develops light-weight electronics to connect to photovoltaic solar panels to be installed on walls or rooftops.

 ARPA-E Energy Innovation Summit

 Since 2010, ARPA-E has hosted the Energy Innovation Summit.
 The 10th Summit was held July 8–10, 2019 in Denver, Colorado, and the 11th Summit was held March 17–19, 2021 at the Gaylord Convention Center, near Washington, D.C.
+At the 2026 Summit, ARPA-E announced major investments in fusion technology.

 ARPA-E accomplishments

 ARPA-E has generated over 1,000 projects since inception, attracted about $4.9 billion in private investment for 179 of these projects, with $2.6 billion invested in R&D by the US government.
 Published, peer reviewed research articles are also a significant output, totaling 4,614.
-In addition, the program has generated 716 patents.
+In addition, as of May 2026, the program has generated more than 1,400 patents.